Fast-Backend/Node-Pilot-Backend/Readme.md

 ---

-## 🧠 What VIBES Does
+## 🧠 What Node-Flow Does

-The **VIBES Code Generator** automatically creates a ready-to-run backend application by:
+The **Node-Flow Code Generator** automatically creates a ready-to-run backend application by:

 - ✅ Creating a modular folder structure (controllers, routes, services, types, etc.)
 - ✅ Generating REST API endpoints based on your input